Nitasamoe/gamev02/README.md

 A second challenge was how to __recreate “feeling” of the experience “picking the trash”__ in the game.
 We described that experience as something you know that you should (and must) do but it doesn’t give you a direct pleasure.
 We then convert this into the action of leaving behind the player a plastic bottle in order to create a fake constraint in the level that bring the user to always go back, but whishing to go forward.
-We decide to use the __bottle as a common object__ that we daily deal with, as it is possible, unfortunately, to see in Politcnico rooms after class.
+We decide to use the __bottle as a common object__ that we daily deal with, as it is possible, unfortunately, to see in Politecnico rooms after class.

 # Difficulties